univention/univention-corporate-server/doc/architecture/classification.rst

 --------

 On UCS software is managed in software packages.
 The packages on UCS use the deb file format.
-For more information on the deb file format, see the `Wikipedia article dev (file format) <w-deb-file-format_>`_ and `Basics of the Debian package management system in the Debian FAQ <debian-faq-pkg-basics_>`_.
+For more information on the deb file format, see the Wikipedia article `deb (file format) <w-deb-file-format_>`_ and `Basics of the Debian package management system in the Debian FAQ <debian-faq-pkg-basics_>`_.

 UCS—like Debian—uses a package manager, which is a collection of software tools,